tyanochkuby/flutter_notifications_example/README.md

 Simple way to show your notifications immediately or schedule them with workmanager

-It's useful e.g. when you need to calculate/fetch something to put it in the notification title/body
+It's useful when you need to calculate/fetch something to put it in the notification title/body
+e. g. weather forecast